-The Authority has additional leases that do not meet the criteria for recording in accordance with GASB 87 as the future rental income is not fixed or determinable and there is not minimum annual payments required in these leases.

-The following schedule shows the composition of the Authority's investment in property under these leases as of June 30, 2022:
+The Authority has additional leases that do not meet the criteria for recording in accordance with GASB 87 as the future rental income is not fixed or determinable and there are no minimum annual payments required in these leases.
+The following schedules shows the composition of the Authority's investment in property under these leases as of June 30, 2023 and 2022.